-- 60. In addition to disclosing its policies implemented to manage its material impacts, risks and opportunities related to biodiversity and ecosystems, the undertaking shall describe if and how its policies address: - a phase-out of existing operations and/or stopping operational investments in or near key biodiversity areas.
-In case such policies are not in place, the undertaking shall disclose the policy provisions to minimize biodiversity and ecosystem impacts from current and future operations in or near these areas; - (b) the achievement of no net loss or a net gain to biodiversity on operational sites, whether these commitments apply to existing and future operations and whether they apply to operations other than those in or near key biodiversity areas; - (c) closure of operational sites at their end-of-life, including the implementation of site rehabilitation or restoration plans. - 61.
+- 59.60.
+In addition to disclosing its policies implemented to manage its material impacts, risks and opportunities related to biodiversity and ecosystems, the undertaking shall describe if and how its policies address: - a phase-out of existing operations and/or stopping operational investments in or near key biodiversity areas.
+In case such policies are not in place, the undertaking shall disclose the policy provisions to minimize biodiversity and ecosystem impacts from current and future operations in or near these areas; - (b) the achievement of no net loss or a net gain to biodiversity on operational sites, whether these commitments apply to existing and future operations and whether they apply to operations other than those in or near key biodiversity areas; - (c) closure of operational sites at their end-of-life, including the systematic implementation of site rehabilitation or restoration plans. - 60.61.
 The undertaking shall disclose whether its policies or some aspects of its policies implemented to manage material impacts, risks and opportunities related to biodiversity and ecosystems, according to ESRS E4-2, do not apply to one or more of its sites.
+In such cases, the undertaking shall disclose which policies apply for those operational sites and, when for sites located in or near key biodiversity areas, if they are more stringent than the corporate wide policy.

+Disclosure Requirement related to [draft] ESRS E4-3 Actions and resources related to biodiversity and ecosystems

-In such cases, the undertaking shall disclose which policies apply for those operational sites and, when for sites located in or near key biodiversity areas, if they are more stringent than the corporate wide policy. - 62.
-The undertaking shall explain how the application of the mitigation hierarchy has resulted in: - (a) areas protected through avoidance measures or offset measures; - (b) areas restored through on-site restoration measures or offset measures. - 63.
+- 61.62.
+The undertaking shall explain how the application of the mitigation hierarchy has resulted in: - (a) areas protected through avoidance measures or offset measures; - (b) areas restored through on-site restoration measures or offset measures. - 62.63.
 The undertaking shall disclose its biodiversity- related closure activities, including whether a site rehabilitation or restoration plan exists or is foreseen for each of its operational sites.
-If this is not the case, the undertaking shall disclose the list of sites for which there is no existing or foreseen site rehabilitation or restoration plan. - 64.
-In addition to disclosing according to the Disclosure Requirement ESRS E4-4 Targets related to biodiversity and ecosystems, the undertaking shall disclose targets related to: - (a) minimising average direct land-use change per oil and gas well; - (b) minimising direct land-use change from oil sands mining activity; and - (c) maximising the percentage of impacted area rehabilitated or restored.
+If this is not the case, the undertaking shall disclose the list of sites for which there is no existing or foreseen site rehabilitation or restoration plan. - 63.
+The undertaking shall disclose for which operational sites with material IROs located in or near key biodiversity areas it has on-going closure activities and resources and shall provide examples of biodiversity management activities and adaptive management in place. - 64.
+The undertaking shall disclose the approach used to ensure respect for conservation status or endangered species habitat.
+The undertaking shall disclose this information at operational site level if it applies different approaches per (groups of) operational site(s).